MilSpouseCoders/MSC-Coding-Resources/README.md

 ### The website is hosted using GitHub pages [here](https://milspousecoders.github.io/MSC-Coding-Resources/)
 - The files to edit are located in the `dist` folder and changes are made using a `npm run deploy` script (that a project maintainer will run).
-- If you are using Visual Studio Code, it is recommended to use a [live previewer extension](https://marketplace.visualstudio.com/items?itemName=george-alisson.html-preview-vscode) (Toggle Preview - ctrl+shift+v or cmd+shift+v) or check your progress by opening the .html file in your browser.
+- If you are using Visual Studio Code, it is recommended to use a [live preview extension](https://marketplace.visualstudio.com/items?itemName=george-alisson.html-preview-vscode) (Toggle Preview - ctrl+shift+v or cmd+shift+v) or check your progress by opening the .html file in your browser.

 [![Website Preview](dist/assets/img/Page_Screenshot.png)](https://milspousecoders.github.io/MSC-Coding-Resources/)